suhlig/rustomato/README.md

 ```
 [1] the running, if there is one, or the most recently completed, or the given

 `pomodoro` and `break` will block until the time is over.
-If the command is interrupted with Control-C (`SIGINT`), the Pomodoro or break is finished immediately.
+If the command is interrupted with Control-C (`SIGINT`), the currently running Pomodoro is cancelled immediately.
+If a break is currently running, it is finished.

 The possible application states are valid for an instance of the database (as pointed to by `$RUSTOMATO_DATABASE_URL`, which defaults to `$RUSTOMATO_ROOT/data.db`):